magalhini/jQuery-MaskifySlider/readme.md

 Please note that the 'percentage' option is still a work in progress; it will only work if you're using the grid effect, ie, without margins, as the percentage values still don't account for those.
 Will fix this soon.

+### Change log
+0.3a (2013-02-26)

+- Account for percentage-based widths.
+- Minor improvements.